ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 The contents of the design document are largely made up of the deliverables in the "Design Phase" of the SoW.
 Just like stated in the SoW, the design document will expand in size to accomodate new versions of the application as they are released.
 The design document below represents v1.0 of the application.
 Subsequent versions and new features will require amendments to the SoW, additional funding, etc.

 <div class="sow-comment">This is a comment.
 You will see these throughout the design document, but please note these comments _are not part of the design document_.
-They are here for explanation only.</div>
+They are here for explanation only, and will include links to the extended descriptions of how each section was created.</div>

 [User Stories and Wireframes](#User-Stories-and-Wireframes) [Brand Style Sheet](#Branding-Guide)